The Mexican fan palm or botanically Washingtonia Robusta [Washing-ton-ee-a, roh-BUS-tuh] is a flowering species from the Arecaceae or the palm family.

 Although washingtonia robusta is considered a desert palm, it naturally grows in areas with permanent surface or subsurface water.

 This means it doesn’t have high drought tolerance.
+But, once established the palm is drought tolerant.

 Water the plant moderately in all seasons, except winter – keep it almost dry in the cold weather.